konmik/Phlux/README.md

 So they must implement `Parcelable` as well.
 [PhluxBackground](https://github.com/konmik/Phlux/blob/master/phlux/src/main/java/phlux/PhluxBackground.java)

-Background tasks may have `sticky` property to automatically refresh temporary data when it gets lost during Android lifecycles.

 There is a problem: we somehow need to save the reference to a function that will start a background task from restored arguments.
 The problem has been solved by bundling the function with it's arguments into a single parcelable class.